dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 ## The `mixin` modifier on classes

 The most important modifier to be aware of is `mixin`.
-Prior to Dart 3.0, any class can be used as a mixin in another class's `with` clause as long as it doesn't:
+Language versions prior to Dart 3.0 allow any class to be used as a mixin in another class's `with` clause as long as it doesn't:

 *   Declare any non-factory constructors.